pip-services/pip-services-docs/content/en/v4/tutorials/advanced_tutorials/data_microservice/step4.md

 ---
 type: docs
 no_list: true
 title: "Step 5.
-Implementing a controller"
+Implementing a service"
 linkTitle: "Step 5.
-Controller"
+Service"
 gitUrl: "https://github.com/pip-services-samples"
 ---

 {{< tabselector "Node" ".NET" "Golang" "Dart" "Python" "Java" >}}

-Now that we know a bit about how we are going to be storing data and how microservice configuration works, it's time to add some logic to our service.
+Now that we know a bit about how we are going to be storing data and how microservice configuration works, it's time to add some logic to our microsservice.
 Our microservice needs to be able to calculate a device's position based on the beacons it "sees", as well as initiate CRUD operations for the data it handles.
 Let's create a **logic** folder under the **src** directory and start by defining an interface:

 {{< tabsection >}}
   {{< include "../__code12_node.md" >}}